hannesdelbeke/pyblish-simple/docs/README.md

 # pyblish-simple
 A Pyblish GUI with a more artist friendly UX than [pyblish lite](https://github.com/pyblish/pyblish-lite) & [pyblish-qml](https://github.com/pyblish/pyblish-qml)

+## Limitations
+It was designed for validating instances, and doesn't show context, export or publish plugins.

 ![](/docs/screen1.jpg)
 _left pyblish_lite, right pyblish_simple_